How to integrate Google Analytics using SSIS

 Conclusion

-In this article we showed you how to connect to Google Analytics in SSIS and integrate data without any coding, saving you time and effort.
+In this article we showed you how to connect to Google Analytics in SSIS and integrate data without writing complex code — all of this was powered by Google Analytics Connector.